Purity decay rate in random circuits with different configurations of gates: Abstract

 \section{Abstract}

-We study purity decay -- a measure for bipartite entanglement -- in a chain of $n$ qubits under the action of various geometries of nearest-neighbor random 2-site unitary gates.
+We study purity decay -- a measure of bipartite entanglement -- in a chain of $n$ qubits under the action of various geometries of nearest-neighbor random two-site unitary gates.
 We use a Markov chain description of average purity evolution, using further reduction to obtain a transfer matrix of only polynomial dimension in $n$.
-In most circuits, an exception being a brickwall configuration, purity decays to its asymptotic value in two stages: the initial thermodynamically relevant decay persisting up to extensive times is $\sim \leff^t$, with $\leff$ not necessarily being in the spectrum of the transfer matrix, while the ultimate asymptotic decay is given by the second largest eigenvalue $\lambda_2$ of the transfer matrix.
-The effective rate $\leff$ depends on the location of bipartition boundaries as well on the geometry of applied gates.
+In most circuits, an exception being the brick-wall configuration, purity decays to its asymptotic value in two stages: the initial thermodynamically relevant decay persisting up to extensive times is $\sim \leff^t$, with $\leff$ not necessarily being in the spectrum of the transfer matrix, while the ultimate asymptotic decay is given by the second largest eigenvalue $\lambda_2$ of the transfer matrix.
+The effective rate $\leff$ depends on the location of bipartition boundaries as well as on the geometry of applied gates.